hyperledger-labs/splice/README.md

 The easiest way to how to use `SuppressingLogger` is by looking at existing usages of its methods.
 If you don't find an usage of a given method within the CN network repo, you can look for usages in the Canton repo.

+### Testing CircleCI Deployment Config Changes

+If you've made changes to the logic of jobs in `.circleci/config.yaml` involved in a standard CI cluster deploy workflow (i.e., the docker build, preflight check, etc) then the only way to validate those changes is to run them on CircleCI.

+To do so before merging your changes into main, open CircleCI's UI to your PR's branch and manually approve one of the three scratchnet deploy holds corresponding to the cluster you've reserved amongst the team for use.

 ## Building and Running the Wallet and Splitwell Apps